kyrollos2/Systems-Programming/README.md

 # Systems Programming Class Projects

-Welcome to the **Systems Programming Class Projects** repository!
+Welcome to our **Systems Programming Class Projects** repository!
 This is a collaborative workspace where we (the contributors) work on various assignments, labs, and projects related to our Systems Programming course.
 Our goal is to showcase our growing expertise in **C programming** and system-level development.

 ## Table of Contents